yirong-c/augment-red-black-tree/readme.md

 # augment red black tree

-This module is a part of [frc123/CLRS-code-solution](https://github.com/frc123/CLRS-code-solution)
+This module is a part of [frc123/CLRS](https://github.com/frc123/CLRS)

+## Description

+### Order Statistics Trees

+Red-black trees
+that support computation of the rank of an elements in O(lg n).

+### Interval Trees

+Red-black trees
+that support operations on intervals.

 ## File Structure